eirikbakke/studycaster/Readme.txt

 Acknowledgements
 * Icon was from the Tango Icon Library http://tango.freedesktop.org/Tango_Icon_Library
-* An early version of this software used the java-remote-control screencasting library http://code.google.com/p/java-remote-control
+* An early version of this software used the java-remote-control screencasting library;
+  The RLE+GZIP encoding was inspired by the one used by the java-remote-control
+  project:
+    http://code.google.com/p/java-remote-control
 * The GeoIP PHP API and database are from MaxMind
   Main page: